squix78/json-streaming-parser/examples/HTTPS_StreamParser_Weather/README.md

 Fast, efficient and doesn't require the JSON to be saved to memory as a String and then parsed character by character.

-The results in this example are placed into a custom map structure: http://www.cplusplus.com/reference/map/map/
+The weather forecast results extracted from the parsed JSON are placed into a custom C++ map and also forward_list for later printing to the Serial output.